James G. McAllister

-James G. McAllister (1861 – October 10, 1933) was a 20th-century rancher and miner who was on the Utah Board of Equalization and later was a member of the Los Angeles, California, City Council from 1928 to 1933.
+James Goforth McAllister (December 22, 1860 – October 10, 1933) was a 20th-century rancher and miner who was on the Utah Board of Equalization and later was a member of the Los Angeles, California, City Council from 1928 to 1933.

 Biography

+James G. McAllister was born in Salt Lake City to Mormon pioneer leader John D. T. McAllister and his second wife, Angeline Sophronia Goforth.
+As a young man, he learned the trade of a carpenter and told of having worked on the construction of the Salt Lake Tabernacle.
+He then became active in business affairs, with interests in livestock (primarily sheep), mining, and real estate.

+In civic matters, McAllister's first official role was as inspector of provisions for Salt Lake City, a position to which he was appointed by mayor Robert N. Baskin in January 1894.
+This however proved controversial because a previous incumbent, Alma S. Kendall, had received a two-year appointment in 1892 and disputed that the mayor had the power to remove him.
+Although McAllister was confirmed by the city council, which considered the post vacant, ultimately the territorial supreme court ruled that his appointment was void.
+Meanwhile he served as a delegate to Utah's Republican Party convention that year, as with the passage of an enabling act that would result in statehood in 1896, Utah's previously unique political culture reorganized itself along national party lines.

-McAllister was born in Salt Lake City where he was a carpenter and worked on the pipes for the organ in the Mormon Tabernacle.
-Then he opened several gold and silver mines before taking up political life as a member of the Utah Board of Equalization from 1911 to 1913.
-In 1920 he moved to Los Angeles, California, where he engaged in the real-estate business.
+McAllister would later serve as a member of the Utah Board of Equalization from 1911 to 1913.
+The home he had built for himself in 1915, located in Salt Lake City near the University of Utah, is on the National Register of Historic Places.

+In 1920 McAllister moved to Los Angeles, California, where he engaged in the real-estate business.
 He lived at 1467 West 49th Street in that city.
 He died at the age of 72 in Santa Monica of an "abdominal ailment" on October 10, 1933, leaving his widow, Emily M. McCallister, and a daughter, Mrs. Roy Avery.
 A Christian Science funeral service was held, and the body was taken to Salt Lake City for interment.

-City Council
+Los Angeles City Council

 Elections

-McAllister, the president of the South Los Angeles Property Owners' Protective League, entered his name in the 6th District race in the southwestern part of the city when Councilman Lester R. Rice-Wray faced a recall election in 1928, brought about by Rice-Wray's support for a Slauson Avenue storm-drain project that would have levied taxes on thousands of district property owners.
+As the president of the South Los Angeles Property Owners' Protective League, McAllister entered his name in the 6th District race in the southwestern part of the city when Councilman Lester R. Rice-Wray faced a recall election in 1928, brought about by Rice-Wray's support for a Slauson Avenue storm-drain project that would have levied taxes on thousands of district property owners.
 Rice-Wray lost his seat, and McAllister was chosen in his place.
 He was returned to the council in 1929 and 1931 but was defeated in June 1933 by Earl C. Gay.